Year 6 - image 1

 SATS information

 Please ensure your child attends every day and continues to focus in lessons as we approach the SATs.
-These take place w/c 12th May 2025.
-All the information that was given during our SATs meeting in the Spring Term is included below.
+These take place w/c 11th May 2026.
+More information will be given to parents/carers and pupils in a SATs meeting in the Spring Term.

 Our Projects